pattonsgirl/CS3900-AppSoftwareDev/WebDesign/ProjectUpdate-WebDesign.md

   - The application should be accessible at `http://localhost:4200/` in a web browser.

 - **Documentation:**
-  - `README.md` within the frontend application folder to instruct users / your teammates the required steps to run the application.
+  - `README.md` within the frontend application folder to instruct users / your teammates of the required steps to run the application.
     - Must include required installations & commands

 ### 1.2.
-Generic Application Requirements
+Generic Required Components
 - **Create Components:**
-  - Generate at least **three (3)** distinct components using the Angular CLI:
+  - Generate at least **three (3)** distinct components for generic use across your application.
+  At minimum, you need a component for the header, footer, and navigation bar:
     ```bash
     ng generate component [component-name]
     ```